tspoke/jinject-framework/README.md

 # Binding examples
-Some examples to show you what you can bind (actually almost everything :p ) :
+Some examples to show you what you can bind (actually almost everything) :
 ```java
 IBinder binder = new Binder();
 binder.bind(IMyInterface.class).to(MyConcreteClass.class);  // bind interface to concrete class